-The Camp Lejeune Justice Act of 2022 is expected to soon pass Congress allowing victims and their families to file lawsuits.
+The Camp Lejeune Justice Act of 2022 has been signed into law allowing victims and their families to file lawsuits.
 Veterans based at the Marine Corps Base at Camp Lejeune, family members, workers, and others may have been exposed to water contamination.

-Nearly a million military veterans stationed at Camp Lejeune between 1953 and 1987 may have been exposed to harmful chemicals in the water.
+Nearly a million military veterans stationed at Camp Lejeune between 1953 and 1987 were exposed to harmful chemicals in the water.

 Camp Lejeune Lawyers

 Contact the Camp Lejeune attorneys at Taylor King Law today for a free consultation.
 Call us at 870.246.0505 or toll-free at 1.800.227.9732.
 We’ll help you discuss your legal options and explore whether you’re eligible to file a lawsuit.
 A consultation with a Camp Lejeune water contamination attorney is both free and confidential.

 Am I Affected by the Camp Lejeune Water Contamination?

 It’s expected that as many as a million veterans and their families were affected by the toxic water contamination at Camp Lejeune in North Carolina.

 If you were stationed at the Camp Lejeune Marine Corps Base in North Carolina between August 1953 and December 1987 for a minimum of thirty days, then you are eligible for compensation.

 According to the CDC’s Agency for Toxic Substances and Disease Registry “The contamination of drinking water at Camp Lejeune started in the early 1950s, and the most contaminated wells were shut down in 1985.
 ATSDR has been assessing the health risks from hazardous substances in the drinking water at Camp Lejeune since the late 1980s.
 As many as one million military and civilian staff and their families might have been exposed to the contaminated drinking water.”